andrewdalpino/NoPE-GPT/README.md

 | --seed | None | int | The seed for the random number generator. |

 ## References:
->- G. Penedo, et al. The FineWeb Datasts: Decanting the Web for the Finest Text Data at Scale, 38th Conference on Neural Information Processing Systems (NeurIPS 2024) Track on Datasets and Benchmarks.
+>- G. Penedo, et al. The FineWeb Datasets: Decanting the Web for the Finest Text Data at Scale, 38th Conference on Neural Information Processing Systems (NeurIPS 2024) Track on Datasets and Benchmarks.
+>- L. B. Allal, et al. SmolLM2 - with great data, comes great performance, 2024.
 >- A. Radford, et al. Language Models are Unsupervised Multitask Learners, OpenAI, 2019.
 >- T. Brown, et al. Language Models are Few-Shot Learners.
 OpenAI, 2020.
 >- A. Kazemnejad, et al. The Impact of Positional Encoding on Length Generalization in Transformers, 37th Conference on Neural Information Processing Systems (NeurIPS 2023).